Dual-branch Prompting for Multimodal Machine Translation: Experimental Setup

-Following the methodology of Wu et al. \cite{wu2021good}, we employed joint Byte Pair Encoding \text {BPE} \cite{sennrich2015neural} for subword segmentation.
-By performing 10,000 merge operations on the source and target languages, we generated shared vocabularies of 9,712 and 9,544 tokens for the English-German (\text {En-De}) and English-French (\text {En-Fr}) tasks, respectively.
+Following the preprocessing protocol~\cite{wu2021good}, we employ joint Byte Pair Encoding for subword segmentation.
+We perform 10,000 merge operations on the combined source and target corpora, resulting in shared vocabularies of 9,712 tokens for the English-German (En-De) task and 9,544 tokens for the English-French (En-Fr) task.